 11. More Tools and Options

-Know About Document Menu Options
+The Document Menu Options

-The tab toggles on the right menu for displaying Document settings.
+The tab for displaying Document settings.

-Toggle right tab for displaying Block settings.
+The tab for displaying Block settings.

 3. Status and Visibility

 - Visibility –Post Visibility option enables you to select who will see the WordPress page or post when it gets published.
-You may select between Password protected, Private or Public.
+You may select between Password Protected, Private or Public.

-- Post Format –Post Format link will allow you to select the format of the post, which includes Link, Aside, Quote, Image, Video or Standard.
+- Post Format –Post Format link will allow you to select the format of the post, which includes Link, Aside, Quote, Image, Video, or Standard.

 7. Featured Image

-Know Gutenberg Editor Block Menu Options
+The Gutenberg Editor Block Menu Options

-Advanced Settings of Gutenberg Block
+Advanced Settings of Gutenberg Blocks